fyang0507/instant-bookmark/clients/ios-shortcut/README.md

     *   After adding the shortcut, open the Shortcuts app.
     *   Find "Instant Bookmark" in your list of shortcuts.
     *   Tap the three dots (`...`) on the shortcut to open its editor.
-    *   Look for any fields that require your specific information, such as an API endpoint, API key, or user token.
-Update these as necessary.
-The shortcut should have comments or placeholder text indicating what needs to be changed.
+    *   Look for 4 "Get contents of" fields that require your specific information
+        *   Click the expand button
+        *    Replace the API endpoint (https://your-instant-bookmark-url/api/ingest)
+        *    Replace the API key (X-API-Key value)

 ## How to Use

 See the main [README.md](../../README.md) for the demo use case.
-You can invoke this shortcut from the photo, the screenshot, or the web browser.
+You can invoke this shortcut from the photo album, the screenshot, or the web browser.

 ## Privacy
 Check Apple